jcollignon/ucm-math-thesis-template/README.md

 Below is information on the structure of this repository, conventions used for some elements throughout the template, and other possible suggestions that have come to mind.

-## 0. Current suggestions to investigate

-- Figure: In one `figure` environment, images and captions always overflow and are not separated into multiple pages.
-- Currently not setup to change how footnotes and endnotes are formatted.
-Default setting is currently applied, haven't checked if this meets the guidelines.

 ## 1. Repo Structure

 In the primary folder, you will find `main.tex` which is the file that will need to be compiled each time to produce the document (`main.pdf`).
 It uses a modular structure in that the scripts it calls are found in subfolders within this repo.